 UTSA students may need to pursue questions or concerns involving academic or nonacademic aspects of student life.
-The Director of Student Ombudsperson Services assists students who are encountering challenges within the campus community by listening to concerns, providing and clarifying information, identifying and evaluating options, acting as a facilitator or mediator, serving as a referral agent, and making recommendations for change to enhance the mission of the University.
+The Student Ombuds assists students who are encountering challenges within the campus community by listening to concerns, providing and clarifying information, identifying and evaluating options, acting as a facilitator or mediator, serving as a referral agent, and making recommendations for change to enhance the mission of the University.

-The Director of Student Ombudsperson Services helps students navigate the University structure in a welcoming and safe environment and communicates with various representatives and offices to respond to and help resolve concerns in a timely and impartial manner.
-To contact the Director of Student Ombudsperson Services, visit their webpage for more information.
+The Student Ombuds helps students navigate the University structure in a welcoming and safe environment and communicates with various representatives and offices to respond to and help resolve concerns in a timely and impartial manner.
+To contact the Student Ombuds, visit their webpage for more information.

 For student employee related concerns within the University, students may seek assistance from the University Ombuds.

-The University Ombuds provides informal and neutral support to student employees in a safe and welcoming space.
-The Ombuds listens to concerns or challenges student employees may have and helps the visitor evaluate and develop options that lead to a resolution in a timely manner.
-The Ombuds serves as a referral agent making recommendations for change to enhance the mission of the University.
+The University Ombuds provides informal, confidential, and neutral support to student employees in a safe and welcoming space.
+The University Ombuds listens to concerns or challenges student employees may have and helps the visitor evaluate and develop options that can lead to a resolution in a timely manner.
+The University Ombuds serves as a referral agent and makes recommendations for change to enhance the mission of the University.
 Confidentiality may be limited, depending on the type of concern brought forward.

 To contact the University Ombuds, visit their webpage for more information.

 Please follow the following steps below to initiate a complaint or grievance against the university.
 UTSA aspires to resolve student grievances, complaints, and concerns fairly and amicably.

 - To submit an official grievance to UTSA, please refer to the "General Grievance Procedures" or "Academic and Grade Grievance Procedures" below and file the grievance as outlined.
 It is our hope that issues can be resolved internally.